Why quantitative easing is counterfeiting

 Money should be honest

-Money is only really honest when it is created in a very specific way, and that is when it originates organically from people and businesses (including commercial banks) wanting to borrow and save honestly.
-If it isn't being created honestly, then it is effectively counterfeiting — no different to a member of the public printing their onw notes and going on a spending spree, even if the intention was to withdraw the notes in the future.
+In an unbacked fiat system, money can only be honest when it originates organically from people and businesses (including commercial banks) wanting to borrow and save.
+If it isn't being created honestly, then it is effectively being counterfeited.
+It is no different to you or I printing our own notes to spend.

 Spotting counterfeiting